Parents & Teachers: Book Review,

 middle school student writer

-Bullies Are a Pain in the Brain by Trevor Romain is a book about what to do if you are a bully or what to do if you are being bullied.
-There are illustrations, quizzes and lots of advice.
+Bullies are a Pain in the Brain by Trevor Romain is a book about what to do if you are a bully or what to do if you are being bullied.
+There are illustrations, quizzes, and lots of advice.
 The information is given in bullet-pointed lists, which make it easy and fast to read.

 The book talks about why bullies act like bullies and how to act so that bullies don't bother you.
-It even tells you how to stand and walk with your head high and a smile so you look more confident, and not to cry if a bully is mean because that is what they usually want you to do -- feel bad about yourself.
+It even tells you how to stand and walk with your head high and a smile so you look more confident, and not to cry if a bully is mean because that is what they usually want you to do – feel bad about yourself.
 The book also discusses myths about bullies, like that being bullied is normal or that ignoring bullies is a good thing to do.

 On a scale of 1 to 4, with 4 being the best, I would rate this book a 3.5 because it says that bullies aren't insecure, which I don't think is true.
 Anyone can be insecure, even bullies.
 Bullies could act mean because they feel insecure to make themselves feel bigger and better.

-Overall, I recommend this book for anyone being bullied, anyone who is a bully or anyone who sees bullying going on at their school.
+Overall, I recommend this book for anyone being bullied, anyone who is a bully, or anyone who sees bullying going on at their school.